truonand000/ESLint_Prettier_Tutorial/README.md

  - "arrowParens":"avoid"
     - If there is only a single parameter in an arrow function, don't surround it with parantheses

-The most current configuration of our class's `.prettierrc` file can be found located under [Quick References](#Quick-References)
+The most current configuration of our class's `.prettierrc` file can be found located under [Quick References](#Quick-References).

 ## Further Configuring ESLint to include Prettier and a few other rules: